abudhaka/Elk-Stack-Project/README.md

 ![https://github.com/abudhaka/Elk-Stack-Project/blob/main/](Images/Project_1.2_diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+- elk.yml
+- filebeat-plybook.yml
+- metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topology